 Switching LTL to Partial Truckload

-While less than truckload (LTL) shipping is the most common shipping method in the freight world, there are a variety of other shipping methods to consider and choose from.
-Another common mode is full truckload where the cargo being shipped requires the full use of the truck trailer.
-Generally speaking, LTL shipping is great for shipping cargo that is too large for parcel but doesn’t require the use of an entire tractor-trailer.
+While less-than-truckload (LTL) shipping is the most common shipping method in the freight world; there are various other shipping methods to consider and choose from.
+Generally speaking, LTL shipping is excellent for freight that is too large for a parcel but doesn’t require an entire tractor-trailer.
+Another standard mode is a full truckload, where the cargo being shipped requires the full use of the truck trailer.
 But did you know there is another shipping method that might be the right solution for you?
 Partial truckload shipping just might be the shipping game-changer your small or midsized business needs.
 So, when should an LTL shipper consider switching to partial truckload?

-As we mentioned, less than truckload or (LTL) shipping is one of the most popular methods of freight shipping and for good reason as it’s usually the most economical.
-Typically, LTL shipping is recommended for shipments weighing between 150 to 15,000 pounds, which is too large for a parcel carrier but not large enough to require the use of the truck’s full trailer.
-When shipping LTL, your freight will share space on the truck with another shippers’ freight as it makes its trek across the U.S.
+As we mentioned, less than truckload or (LTL) shipping is one of the most popular freight shipping methods; for a good reason, it’s usually the most economical.
+When shipping LTL, your freight will share space on the truck with another shipper’s freight as it makes its trek across the U.S. Typically, LTL shipping is recommended for shipments weighing between 150 to 15,000 pounds, which is too large for a parcel carrier, but not large enough to require the use of the truck’s full trailer.

 Many shippers don’t know there is another freight shipping method available called partial truckload (PTL) that fits perfectly between LTL and full truckload.
-In some cases, an LTL shipper may be able to save time and money by shipping partial truckload.
+Sometimes, an LTL shipper may save time and money by shipping a partial truckload.

-With partial truckload shipping, you can ship freight between 6 and 18 pallets.
-The weight limits on PTL shipments are between eight thousand to twenty-seven-thousand-pound range.
+You can ship freight between 6 and 18 pallets with partial truckload shipping.
+The weight limits on PTL shipments are between eight thousand and twenty-seven thousand pounds.
 This type of shipping competes with LTL rates while giving the delivery times of TL services.

 Similar to full truckload, freight class is unnecessary in partial truckload shipping.
 Whatever you and the carrier agree to is the price of the shipment.